oliverx1492/chat_app/README.md

    - Use your credentials to log in.
 4. **Start Chatting**:
    - Once logged in, you can join a chat and send messages in real time.
+There are two demo user with following credentials:
+Username: user1
+Password: 111111
+Username: user2
+Password: 222222

 ---